-3 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2021)).
-In the event of negative inflation, this fee will remain unchanged.
+3 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 June each year (from 1 June 2020).
+In the event of negative inflation, the fixed element of the fee will remain unchanged.

 4 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.

+Past Performance:

+Share Class 2020 2021 2022 2023 Class A (Accumulation) 11.2% 9.2% - 14.7% 2.6%

-Regular saving: £100 per month Redemption N/A (provided minimum holding is maintained) Switching N/A (provided minimum holding is maintained) Initial price of Shares: £1 Past Performance: As this Sub-fund launched in July 2020 past performance data is not yet available.
-2020 Fund return (Class A) CPI + 1.5% (%) Annual difference Met objective Failed to meet objective NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
+This share class became funded and launched on 21 October 2019 so past performance for 2019 is not available.

+NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
 THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.

-Profile of a Typical Investor/Target Market: Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).
-Clients' knowledge and experience : investors with at least basic knowledge and experience of funds which are to be managed in accordance with a specific investment objective and policy.
-Clients' financial situation with a focus on ability to bear losses : Investors must be prepared to accept fluctuations in the value of capital including capital loss and accept the risks of investing in equity markets, including having the ability to bear 100% capital loss.
+Profile of a Typical Investor/Target Market:

+Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).

+Clients' knowledge and experience: investors with at least basic knowledge and experience of funds which are to be managed in accordance with a specific investment objective and policy.

+Clients' financial situation with a focus on ability to bear losses: Investors must be prepared to accept fluctuations in the value of capital including capital loss and accept the risks of investing in equity markets, including having the ability to bear 100% capital loss.

 Clients' risk tolerance and compatibility of risk/reward profile of the product with the target market: due to the volatility of markets and specific risks of investing in shares in a fund (including those set out in the risk warnings in this Prospectus), investors should have a moderate to high risk tolerance.
 They should be willing to accept price fluctuations in exchange for the opportunity of higher returns.

-Clients' objectives and needs: investors should be seeking to invest for the medium to long term who wish to gain access to a portfolio managed in accordance with the specific investment objective and policy of the Sub-fund.
+Clients' objectives and needs: investors should be seeking to invest for the medium to long term who wish to gain access to a portfolio managed in accordance with the specific investment objective and policy of the Subfund.